Harvey out several weeks with shoulder injury

 "My arm was just not working at all,'' said Harvey, who had a rib removed last year during surgery for thoracic outlet syndrome.
 "I think the last time I threw 87 [mph] with a fastball was probably freshman year of high school.''

-Also Thursday, the Mets placed second baseman Neil Walker on the 10-day disabled list with a partial tear of his left hamstring suffered in Wednesday's game.
-He also received a PRP injection and will start rehab immediately, the Mets said.
+The Mets also placed second baseman Neil Walker on the 10-day disabled list with a partial tear of his left hamstring suffered in Wednesday's game.
+He also received a PRP injection and will start rehab immediately, the team said.
+Walker is not expected back for several weeks.

+Also Thursday, Mets general manager Sandy Alderson said RHP Noah Syndergaard won't throw for at least another four weeks as he continues to recover from a torn right lat muscle.
+Syndergaard last pitched April 30, and at the time of the initial diagnosis, he was told not to throw for about six weeks.

 The Associated Press contributed to this report.